mjstewart/ts-reducer-hook-middleware/README.md

 # Why?

 typescript conditional types make it easy to ensure the reducer and composed middleware are typesafe.
+The running example uses a Todo application where the reducer has a state and action type `Reducer<TodoState, TodoAction>` that each middleware must match `Middleware<TodoState, TodoAction>`.

 # Install
 https://www.npmjs.com/package/ts-reducer-hook-middleware